Stylized Water 2 documentation

 The Stylized Water 2 asset was initially released in November 2020.
 It has been regularly updated and extended through free updates, version 1.0.0 and 1.6.0 are miles apart.
 Development is purely funded by the purchase of new licenses, instead of the purchase of “update packages”.
 Which, in the long run, is not sustainable.
 Unfortunately the asset store ecosystem does not facilitate this, except by splitting versions into separate assets altogether.

-In 2024, with the release of Unity 6, future development will branch off into Stylized Water 3, so that users who contributed in 2020-2023 can choose to receive updates onwards in 2024-20xx, and benefit from a range of new features.
+In 2024, with the release of Unity 6, future development will branched off into Stylized Water 3, so that users who contributed in 2020-2023 can choose to receive updates onwards in 2024-20xx, and benefit from a range of new features.
 Whilst SW2 can remain stable and available for projects in the final stages of development.
 Bug fixes will still be applied, but new features target SW3.

 For both the Underwater Rendering and Dynamic Effects extensions, a separate SW3-version will be released.
-An upgrade for these should be expected, but isn’t guaranteed.
+An upgrade price for these should be expected, but isn’t guaranteed.

 Support for WebGL is rapidly fizzling out, in favor of WebGPU.